d-lee-te/CS-1331/README.md

 If possible, portions of the class will be linked to a separate readme explaining more about the linked assignment/solution/description/other.

-If there exist any honorcode violations or any problems/solutions are in-depth, please contact me.
+If there exist any honorcode violations or any problems/solutions are *too* in-depth, please contact me.
 The intention of each public class repo is to record my experience and assignments of each class taken.